Educational Visits Policy 2024.docx

 (Type B visits are often included within Roselyn House Outdoor Curriulum (RHOC) activities, Physical Education curriculum and Duke of Edinburgh tasks)

 Approval for Type A visits must be obtained within the school.
-Responsibility for the approval of Type A educational off site visits rests with the Headteacher and/ or the Business Manager.
+Responsibility for the approval of Type A educational off-site visits rests with the Headteacher and/ or the Business Manager.
 All Type A visits, unless they fit the criteria above outlined in the section ‘Local Learning Area Visits’ must be managed using the Educational Visits Form and this approval process.

 For every Type B visit specific written consent and full medical information must be obtained in addition to the Educational Visits Form being completed.

 In order that parent /carer consent can be fully informed, it is important that the school provides full information regarding all activities to be undertaken on the visit through a letter/ information booklet.
-Unless consent has been obtained, a child/young person must not take part in the educational off site visit.
+Unless consent has been obtained, a child/young person must not take part in the educational off-site visit.
 If there is to be a linked programme of such visits, it may be appropriate from the outset to obtain parent/carer consent for the linked programme.

 It is the responsibility of the Headteacher/ the Business Manager to ensure that approval is obtained and Educational Visit Forms, Risk Assessment and Consent is provided at least 4 weeks prior to the visit taking place.